CHAPTER ONE

 “Special?”
 The officer stopped and looked him up and down.

-He strode alongside the trailer, steps measured against the rhythm of the traffic in the far lane, then slid into the jeep, found the papers nestled in the console, and retrieved his license from his wallet.
+He strode to the jeep, steps measured against the rhythm of the traffic in the far lane, then slid in, found the papers nestled in the console, and retrieved his license.
 The engine needed time to cool, so he quenched his parched throat with two gulps of water, exited the jeep and regarded the tableau unfolding in the far lane.
 Vehicles had slowed to a crawl.
 A child in a van laughed and waved, its nose pressed against the side window.
 A woman in a passenger seat did a double take, her curiosity piqued by a man who appeared to come straight out of a Matrix movie.
 A smirk appeared on the face of a man behind the wheel of a pickup truck.
 A biker pumped his fist in the air.
-Schadenfreude on parade.
+It was like schadenfreude on parade.

 The trooper hollered, “What’s the holdup?!”